 - Overseeing the Students for Global Health’s long term strategy

-- Charity governance, particularly ensuring compliance with Charity Commission rules and the General Data Protection Regulations
+- Ensuring legal compliance, with Charity Commission rules and the General Data Protection Regulations

 Trustees of Students for Global Health are expected to contribute up to two hours per week to their role.
 This includes a number of activities: